Xcel Energy offers tips for winter storm safety

 If you are using a space heater in the event of an outage, be sure to read the manufacturer’s instructions and warning labels to avoid fire risks.
 Additionally, inspect heaters for cracked or broken plugs and connections; don’t use it if they are frayed, worn or damaged, and never leave a space heater unattended.

-Xcel also says that people encountering downed powerlines should assume that the line is carrying power and move away from the area immediatly.
+Xcel also says that people encountering downed powerlines should assume that the line is carrying power and move away from the area immediately.

 Downed lines should be reported immediately by calling 1-800-895-1999.